 His debut feature film Eating Out was released on DVD through Ariztical Entertainment and his second film, the sequel “Eating Out 2: Sloppy Seconds,” has him reprising his role as Kyle.
 The film has made its way to film festivals all across the world.

-Jim is now writing and recording the follow up to his debut album, Rollercoaster.
+Jim also wrote and recorded the follow up to his debut album, Rollercoaster.

 The possibilities for Jim’s career are inevitably endless.
 With a knack for reinvention and sex appeal, his demographic is incredibly vast and is a true inspiration to many.
 Being diverse in talent, Jim would like to have definitive careers in both the independent film community as well as a strong place in the music industry.